 Simple stereotypes can also shape first impressions.
 Wearing glasses can lead strangers to regard you as more intelligent, according to a study in the Swiss Journal of Psychology.
 And people who embellish their writing with long, complicated words are seen as less intelligent by readers, according to a study in Applied Cognitive Psychology.

 We, of course, believe that using RetirementView will certainly make you seem smarter!
-You will know more about your retirement picture than most.
-Did you know that you can receive referral benefits?
-Share what you've learned and save!
-Refer a friend here!
+You will have simple report your clients can easily understand.
+Did you know that we gladly rewards your referrals?